seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Assignment
 ----------

-1. Read [chapter 3 of Learn You a Haskell](http://learnyouahaskell.com/types-and-typeclasses) and add type definitions to `main` and `greet`
+1. Read [chapter 3 of Learn You a Haskell](http://learnyouahaskell.com/types-and-typeclasses) and add a type declaration to `greet`

 2. Use the `getLine` function to read a name from the command-line, and print out a greeting to that name.
 Will require using the Prelude Documentation, and probably some googling.